|Overview • Detailed Itinerary • FAQ's • Testimonials|

 You are met on arrival at Amman Airport and transferred to your hotel.
 Dinner and overnight in Amman.

-After breakfast, depart for Petra, visiting Jerash en route.
+After breakfast, depart for Jerash.
 Jerash is considered one of the largest and most well-preserved sites of Roman architecture in the world outside Italy.
 Within the remaining city walls, archaeologists have found the ruins of settlements dating back to the Neolithic Age, indicating human occupation at this location for more than 6500 years.
 Jerash is a wonderfully complete record of the layout and architecture of a typical Roman city of its time.
-Arrive in Petra and check-in your hotel.
+We then Overnight in Wadi Rum.

-After breakfast, free time before transferring to Amman Airport for your departure flight.
+After breakfast, transfer to Amman Airport for your departure flight.

 1-800-741-7956 North America • 0808-234-1714 United Kingdom • 416-588-5000 Worldwide